netdata/netdata/docs/concepts/health-monitoring/alerts.md

 #### Alarm line `host labels`

 Defines the list of labels present on a host.
-See our [host labels guide](/docs/guides/using-host-labels.md) for an explanation of host labels and how to implement them.

 For example, let's suppose that `netdata.conf` is configured with the following labels: